Maikxx/weekly-nerd-1819/README.md

 * Use correct HTML, good headings and apply focus styles.
 * Hidden styles are bad.
 * Color contrast analyzer and accessible-colors.com are good tools to track your color schemes.
-* Funkify is an extension to test how diffent users experience your website.
+* Funkify is an extension to test how different users experience your website.
-* The Axe browser plugin for Chrome is a good place to test your website for accesibility.
+* The Axe browser plugin for Chrome is a good place to test your website for accessibility.
-* Sceen reader example: Jaws.
+* Screen reader example: Jaws.
 * Often developers value SEO over accessibility.

 ### Weekly Geek 6 - Voorhoede